 Only the IPLA mentions competition and provides that suppression of unfair competition is governed by a separate legal act, namely, the UCSA.
-Furthermore, the IPLA declares that its provisions concerning the abuse of rights by the patent holder or licensee do not prejudice the provisions on counteracting monopolistic practices.
-The IPLA also provides that, in cases of an invention concerning semiconductor technology, a compulsory licence may only be granted to counteract unreasonable anti-competitive practices.
+Further, the IPLA declares that its provisions concerning the abuse of rights by the patent holder or licensee do not prejudice the provisions on counteracting monopolistic practices.
+The IPLA also provides that, in cases of an invention concerning semiconductor technology, a compulsory licence may only be granted to counteract unreasonable anticompetitive practices.
+Moreover, upon a request of the president of the Office of Competition and Consumer Protection (OCCP president) the Patent Office will issue a decision on the lapse of a trademark protection right where, as a result of the actions of the proprietor or, with its consent, of any third party, the trademark may mislead the public, in particular, as to the character, properties or geographical origin of goods.